geraldrolland/justBlogIt_ui/README.md

 # JustBlogIt

-JustBlogIt is a modern, real-time blogging platform where users can create posts, follow/unfollow other users, and receive notifications on updates and interactions.
-The application features a clean and responsive front-end built with Vite, React, and Tailwind CSS, and a powerful back-end leveraging Django, MySQL, and Redis for handling web-sockets and real-time notifications.
+JustBlogIt is a modern, real-time blogging platform where users can create posts, follow other users, and receive notifications on updates and interactions.
+The application features a responsive front-end built with Vite, React, and Tailwind CSS, and a powerful back-end leveraging Django, MySQL, and Redis for handling web-sockets and real-time notifications.

 ## Table of Contents
 - [Features](#features)